 We also use an efficiency ranking based on an ordering of the banks' efficiency levels for each of the sample years (Berger et al. 2004).
-The ranks are converted to a uniform scale of 0-1 using the formula (order{it}-1)/(n_r -1), where order{it} is the place in ascending order of the ith bank in the tth year in terms of its efficiency level and n_t is the number of banks in year t.
+The ranks are converted to a uniform scale of 0-1 using the formula (order ${ir}$ -1)/(n_r -1), where order ${it}$ is the place in ascending order of the i^{th} bank in the t^{th} year in terms of its efficiency level and n_t is the number of banks in year t.
 Although efficiency levels are more accurate than rankings, efficiency rankings are more comparable across time because the rankings for each year follow the same distribution, whereas the distributions of efficiency levels might vary over time.
-We also use this formula to rank banks within a country where efficiency frontiers are based on separate country-level frontiers and thus further adjust for cross-country differences.
 Our estimates show that our main results still hold, i.e. banks are more efficient in countries with a more developed retail payments business.
 Further, we re-estimate all the profit and cost efficiencies using non-interest expenses disaggregated into separate prices for labour and capital and find that our results are not significantly changed.
 These robustness checks are available upon request from the authors.